 Along with your duvet, choosing the right pillow is crucial to ensure a comfortable night’s sleep.
 The right pillow for you will depend on a number of factors, including the level of support it provides for your head and neck.
-To find out which level of support you need, you’ll need to think about the position you usually sleep in.
+First, you’ll need to think about the position you usually sleep in to find out which level of support you need.

 Sleeping positions and pillow firmness

 If you sleep on your front, a softer pillow ensures the best support for your head and neck.
 A firmer pillow will tilt your spine backwards and may result in neck pain.
 To maintain the correct head and neck position, look for a softer pillow that’s not over-filled.